Megatron-XCoder/Artisan-Marketplace/README.md

 - **Product Browsing**: Customers can explore a diverse range of products offered by different sellers.
 - **Shopping Cart**: Users can add products to their cart and proceed to checkout for payment.
-- **Secure Payments**: ShopO ensures secure payment processing for customer transactions.
+- **Secure Payments**: Artisan MarketPlace ensures secure payment processing for customer transactions.
 - **Order Tracking**: Customers can track the status of their orders from purchase to delivery.
 - **User Authentication**: Customers can create accounts, log in, and manage their profiles.
 - **Reviews and Ratings**: Customers can leave reviews and ratings for products and sellers.